UBC-DSCI/introduction-to-datascience-python/source/intro.md

 *percentage* of the population of Canada associated with each count.
 It is common to come up with new data analysis questions in the process of answering a first one&mdash;so fear not and explore!
-To answer this small question-along-the-way, we need to divide each count in the `mother_tongue` column by the total Canadian population according to the 2016 census&mdash;i.e., 35,151,728&mdash;and multiply it by 100.
+To answer this small question along the way, we need to divide each count in the `mother_tongue` column by the total Canadian population according to the 2016 census&mdash;i.e., 35,151,728&mdash;and multiply it by 100.
 We can perform this computation using the code `100 * ten_lang["mother_tongue"] / canadian_population`.